-- are direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - were initially issued in an aggregate principal amount of US\$1,000,000,000; - were issued at 100.000% plus accrued interest, if any, from February 15, 2018; - are subject to an optional redemption with a make-whole premium prior to their scheduled maturity; - have a final maturity date of February 15, 2048; - were issued in denominations of US\$150,000 and in integral multiples of US\$1,000 in excess thereof; - are represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
-See "Book-Entry Settlement and Clearance".
+- are direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - were initially issued in an aggregate principal amount of DOP40,000,000; - were issued at 100.000% plus accrued interest, if any, from February 15, 2018, payable in U.S. dollars as described below; - are not subject to optional redemption prior to their scheduled maturity; - have a final maturity date of February 15, 2023; - were issued in denominations of DOP8,000,000 and in integral multiples of DOP50,000 in excess thereof; - are represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
+See "Book-Entry Settlement and Clearance"; and - are payable in respect of principal or interest in U.S. dollars, as calculated by the calculation agent by translating the Dominican peso amount into U.S. dollars at the Observed Exchange Rate on the applicable Rate Calculation Date.